apify/apify-docs-v2/sources/platform/proxy/datacenter_proxy/index.md

 # [](#datacenter-proxy) Datacenter proxy

+**Learn how to reduce blocking when web scraping using IP address rotation.
+See proxy parameters and learn to implement Apify Proxy in an application.**

+---

 Datacenter proxies are a cheap, fast and stable way to mask your identity online.
 When you access a website using a datacenter proxy, the site can only see the proxy center's credentials, not yours.

 Datacenter proxies allow you to mask and [rotate](../index.md).
 For each [HTTP/S request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), the proxy takes the list of all available IP addresses and selects the one used the longest time ago for the specific hostname.